 Here is a picture Joey took of his Almond English Toffee.

 There’s a reason this toffee tastes so much better than the sweets you can buy anywhere else.
 One obvious reason is the natural ingredients, like real butter and real sugar, instead of vegetable oil and corn syrup.
-Another reason is that these sweets are not made by robots in a factory, but by Joey and his family in a real household kitchen.
+Another reason is that these sweets are not made by robots in a factory, but by Joey and his family in a small commercial kitchen.
 Although I can’t prove it, I believe that personal touch comes out in the flavor.
 (Elsewhere I have shared my belief that food made with love can become conduits of divine grace.)

-With the holidays approaching, I recommend Tiny Tim’s Toffee as the perfect Christmas gift for family and l loved ones.
+With the holidays approaching, I recommend Tiny Tim’s Toffee as the perfect Christmas gift for family and loved ones.
 Instead of buying gifts from big conglomerates like Walmart and Amazon, this will help support a small family enterprise.
 According to Entrepreneur, 68 percent of Americans would rather pay more to do business with a small business than a big one.
 I agree with that.

 Don’t wait…order your Christmas gifts from Tiny Tim’s Toffee today!